Lunatic16/samwamgrp/README.md

 The web UI provides:
 - System status monitoring
-- Speaker discovery and listing
+- Speaker discovery and listing (now displayed in a table view with Name, IP, Port, MAC, and Model columns)
-- Group creation functionality
+- Group creation functionality with dropdown selection for speakers
-- Group management (ungrouping)
+- Group management (ungrouping) now positioned on the right side of the interface
+- Manual speaker addition by IP address
 - Response logging

 ## API Endpoints